Police Respond to Aaron Carter's Home for Suicide Threat Call

 It's been a troubling week for Aaron Carter.

 E!
 News has learned that an anonymous call reporting a suicide threat involving Carter came into St. Petersburg, Fla. police department last night.
 Police documents obtained by E!
 News show that police responded to the home at 10:01 p.m., but they did not make contact with Carter.

-According the documents, there was no answer at the door but there was a vehicle out front and window blinds on the house were open.
+According to the documents, the caller claims that Carter told a friend he was going to kill himself and threatened to take Xanax, Klonopin and Dusters.
+The documents also state then when police arrived to Carter's house there was no answer at the door but there was a vehicle out front and window blinds on the house were open.
 While police could see into a bedroom and part of a hallway, they did not see anyone.

 The documents also state that there was no odor and no signs of distress inside and it appeared that everything was OK.